On the penalized maximum likelihood estimation of high-dimensional approximate factor model: Empirical study

 \subsection{Forecasting simulation}

-It has been shown by \citet{Bai16} the ML based and PC based methods give different procedures for estimating $\bSigma_{\be}$.
-The simulation in \citep{Bai16} demonstrates that considering the cross-sectional correlations leads to a considerable improvement of the estimation of $\bLambda$ and $\bff$, and results in better performance of forecasting.
-In our simulation, we have shown the estimation of $\bLambda$ and $\bff$ can be further improved by preserving $\hbSigma_{\be}$ to be positive definite.
-So we want to check the influence of preserving $\hbSigma_{\be}$ positive definite on the forecasting.
-Confining ourself to the same framework of ML based methods, we only study the following three methods to investigate the influence of $\bSigma_{\be}$ on forecasting: (1) the heteroscedastic ML (HML) estimator without considering the cross-sectional dependence; (2) the MMEM algorithm; (3) the EMAPG algorithm.
+The difference between ML based and PC based methods for estimating the high-dimensional approximate factor model has been extensively discussed \citep{Bai16}. \citet{Bai16} also showed that incorporating the cross-sectional correlations does lead to a considerable improvement on the estimation of $\bLambda$ and $\bff$ and a better performance of forecasting.
+In our simulation, we have shown that a positive definite estimate of $\bSigma_{\be}$ can further improve the estimation of $\bLambda$ and $\bff$, and now we will check its influence on forecasting through simulation.